Types of Employee Allowances Workers Can Receive

 Key takeaways

-• Five critical allowance types: hazardous work allowances, performance-based allowances, meal subsidies, uniform provisions, and travel reimbursements.
+- Key allowance types: hazardous work allowances, responsibility or performance-based allowances, meal subsidies, and travel or uniform support.

 Understanding the mandatory nature of employee allowances